 Complete One Thing

 Completion affects identity.
 When you finish a project in any lane, whether it is woodturning, wood carving, glass blowing, pottery, or any other craft, your inner self acknowledges it.
-You develop experience-driven self-belief that โI can pull this off.โ Thatโs why I recommend getting a super easy A-to-Z project kit like the whittle bird linked earlier or the NEWURBAN Rhino for Beginners.

-Show up Every Dayย
+Show up Every Day

-You wonโt be carving beginner rhinos and detail-free birds forever, but you should be carving something each day, forever.
-Showing up every day is the key to becoming a master woodcarver.
 You will not even notice yourself getting better until you accidentally come across your earlier projects.
-Youโll be seriously impressed by how far you have come.
+You’ll be seriously impressed by how far you have come.
 But to get there, you really need to keep working every day.

-Compare Yourself to Your Pastย
+Compare Yourself to Your Past

 I have at times made the mistake of comparing my work to the projects that were posted on specialized forums.
 This was over a decade ago, when forums were bigger than Instagram.
-Now, social media has made it easier to just keep scrolling endlessly through othersโ work.
-No one wins if you compare yourself to others.

 Your goal should be to be better than you were yesterday.
-It doesnโt matter how good or bad someone else is.
+It doesn’t matter how good or bad someone else is.
 Remember, you are doing this for yourself first and foremost.

 How Long Do Wood Carvings Last?